 The purpose of the archive is to collect, preserve and document textiles and related items from many of the textile producing areas of the world for the benefit of scholars, researchers and the general public.

 ULITA is primarily a textiles archive, where items can be consulted by individuals and small groups by making an appointment.
-An online catalogue can be viewed to see the major collections.
+An online catalogue can be viewed (currently campus only) to see the major collections.

-Research and publication are an important focus.
 Several of the constituent collections were assembled and used as teaching resources in the late-nineteenth and early-twentieth centuries by Professors John and Roberts Beaumont, as well as Professor Aldred Barker, all key innovators in the development of textile education.
-These collections were supplemented by large quantities of material collected, acquired and rescued by the current Director, Professor Michael Hann, in the 1980s and 1990s.
+These collections were supplemented by large quantities of material collected by the Director, Professor Michael Hann, in the 1980s and 1990s.

 Read more about the History of ULITA »